 Dressing The Stone

 Music theatre featuring soprano, snare drum and projected sounds of a working mill.
 An alchemical fairytale.
 Commissioned by Common Ground.
 Premiere December 1999, Sturminster Mill.
-Performances at the Oper festival in Dusseldorf, Maastricht and the Wimborne Festival Autumn 2000.
+Performances at the Opera festival in Dusseldorf, Maastricht and the Wimborne Festival Autumn 2000.